olivierhagolle/Start_maja/Readme.md

 MAJA 3.1 ships several improvements :

 - the main improvement is the use of Copernicus Atmosphere Monitoring Service (CAMS) aerosol products, which are used to constrain the aerosol type in the estimates.
 This brings a major improvement in places where the aerosols can differ a lot from a continental model which was used so far,it might slightly degraded the reults where the aerosol model was the correct one.
+However, a bug on the time and mlocation interpolation of CAMS data was found, and we recommend to activate the CAMS option only when it is ficex with MAJA 3.1.2.

 - since version V2-1, MAJA also includes a correction for thin cirrus clouds and a directional effect correction used to improve the estimate of AOT when using Sentinel-2 time series coming from adjacent orbits.
 More information is available here: http://www.cesbio.ups-tlse.fr/multitemp/?p=13291